 (b) the criteria used to calculate the supplementary payments are objective and generally applied by the KIC Partner, regardless of the source of funding used.

+‘Additional remuneration’ means any part of the remuneration which exceeds what the person would be paid for time worked in projects funded by national schemes.

 Additional remuneration for personnel assigned to the action is eligible up to the following amount: